Wisconsin State Capitol: History

-1904 fire

 On the night of February 26, 1904, a gas jet ignited a newly varnished ceiling in the third capitol building.
 Although the building had an advanced fire-fighting system, the nearby University of Wisconsin–Madison's reservoir, which supplied the capitol, was empty, allowing the fire to spread substantially before the switch to alternative city water supplies could be made.
 Madison firefighters could not handle the blaze on their own, so additional men and equipment had to be brought from Milwaukee.
 The effectiveness of the reinforcements was initially hampered by very cold temperatures; by the time they reached Madison, their equipment had frozen and needed to be thawed.
 As a result, the entire structure, except the north wing, burned to the ground.
 Numerous records, books, and historical artifacts were lost, including the mount of Old Abe, a Civil War mascot.
 However, through the efforts of university students, much of the state law library was saved.
 The fire occurred just after the state legislature had voted to cancel the capitol's fire insurance policy.

-Current building
+Construction and design

-Construction of the present capitol, the third in Madison, began in late 1906 and was completed in 1917 at a cost of $7.25 million.
+Construction of the present capitol, the fourth building and the third in Madison, began in late 1906 and was completed in 1917 at a cost of $7.25 million.
 The architect was George B. Post & Sons from New York.
+He made the Capitol look the same on every side so that none of the businesses on the Square felt like they were on the back side.
 Because of financial limitations and the need for immediate office space to house state government employees, the construction of the new building was extended over several years and emphasized building one wing at a time.